 How to make painted mini plant stands

 I’ve got a fun woodworking craft to share today—these painted mini plant stands I made out of little scrap wood pieces from my garage!
-Honestly, these plant stands came about one night after I put Ramona to bed and walked into the garage wanting to make something.
+Honestly, these plant stands came about one night after I put R to bed and walked into the garage wanting to make something.

 Not something big, but something with some of my scrap wood.
 I’d been thinking about what to do for my June Decoart Core Blogger post, and it hit me—painted mini plant stands!
 It all came together when I saw the colors they sent me to work with.
 One of them matched the accent dots on a gorgeous new planter I got a few weeks ago.